tillitis/tillitis-key1/doc/threat_model/threat_model.md

   - Faulting of the execution by the CPU in the FPGA and the CH552 MCU
   - EM leakage

+- Warm boot attacks.
+It should be hard to successfully perform against the TKey, but the attack is not yet fully mitigated.

-- Attacks on the TKey device apps
+- Attacks on the TKey device apps.

 ### engineering-release-1